Sgt. Zenon R. Bardowski

 federal service and replaced with men from other

 battalions.
 It was there that the

 battalion received new tanks that they had never

 been trained to use.

-Ten hours after the Japanese attack on Pearl Harbor, the Japanese bombed Clark Field.
+The morning of December 8th, ten hours after the Japanese attack on Pearl Harbor, the Japanese bombed Clark Field.
 It was during this attack that Zenon is credited with being the first member of an American tank crew to shoot down an enemy plane during World War II.